 I went back and found some of the posts that I did when we found Pelly……you can’t believe how much fish a pelican can eat!
 I remember the first time I picked Pelly up and realized he weighed practically nothing…..it was all feathers!

-As many of you know, my dad went into the hospital May 15th and is still there.
+As many of you know, my dad went into the hospital on May 15th and is still there.
 Surgery, infection, low blood pressure, water retention……he has had it all.
 We never know from one day to the next how he will be.
-It is a 40 minute drive to the hospital and by time I get home……blogging is the last thing I want to do.
+It is a 40-minute drive to the hospital and by the time I get home……blogging is the last thing I want to do.

 We had a bad night several days ago when the doctor was afraid he wouldn’t make it through the night and all of us were at the hospital.
 My dad has always been a fighter and even though he isn’t as optimistic as he used to be…..I have faith that we’ll get him out of the hospital soon.
 Thank you for your kinds thoughts and I’m sorry I haven’t replied to your emails and comments.